abhishekpriyadarshi28/delta-demo/README.md

 # delta-demo
-This is a demo for git and github tutorial
+This is a demo for git and github tutorial in apna college